-In order to establish an exact position for the lamp and reflector (model 5236.5 golded reflector) set in relation the radiometer plate, a mechanical device for positioning the lamp was assembled (Fig. 3).
-In this way, it was possible to vary and guarantee the position of the lamps.
-Figure 4 shows the positioning of a lamp in relation to a given radiometer.
+In order to establish an exact position for the lamp and reflector (5236.5 golded reflector) set in relation the radiometer plate, a mechanical device for positioning the lamp was devised (Fig. 3).
+This device is made up of: a vertical circular rod with an articulation joint soldered to the center of one of the extremities of the aluminium plate; and a articulated arm with two (2) degrees of freedom (x and y), composed of circular rods, spheres and articulation joints.
+The third degree of freedom of the device (z) is performed by the attachment of the arm to the articulation joint of the vertical rod.
+In this way it was possible to vary and guarantee the position of the lamp.
+Figure 4 shows the positioning of the lamp in relation to the radiometer.